A Deep Dive Into Branding

 Contemporary Branding

 With the rise of digitalisation, branding has had to reinvent itself to capture people’s shorter attention spans.
-The rise of technologies like social media, artificial intelligence, and augmented reality is greatly impacting how branding is evolving.

 Definitions

-Now that we’ve talked about the history of branding, let’s clarify what branding really means.
+Now that we’ve talked about the history of branding let’s clarify what branding really means.

 We all have a basic idea, but it can vary.
 To understand branding, let’s start with what a brand is.